bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/stupidjjupytertricks7415.markdown

 expressions, graphics, indexes, appendices, and other [*literate programming*](https://www-cs-faculty.stanford.edu/~knuth/lp.html) goodies.
 It's much easier to achieve such ends if your J code is split over many cells.
-The following verb does just that.
+The following verb does this.

 ```J
 ipynbfrjod=:3 : 0